-Click Here for the Best Price on the Sungzu SKA1000
+Click Here to Buy the Sungzu SKA1000

 The inverter is the engine of the solar generator and determines what kind of equipment can be run.
 Its job is to convert Direct Current (DC) from the sun into Alternating Current (AC).
 That is what most electrical appliances run on.
 A good inverter is a Pure Sine Wave inverter, which without getting into the weeds just means that all appliances will run on it.
 Cheaper companies use Modified Sine wave, which I would strongly advise to stay away from.

 The Sungzu 1000 uses a 1000W continuous Pure Sine Wave inverter with a 2000W surge capacity.
 I like it when the inverter size is matched to the battery.
 The 1000W inverter can continuously pull 1000W from the 1010Wh battery until the battery is empty.
 I tested this myself in my video review of it.
 It doesn’t sound like a big deal, but a lot of solar generators won’t pull the full amount when the battery gets down around 20%.
 The fact that the Sugnzu 1000 can pull 1000W all the way to empty is a big deal.